rsubtil/lunar-gambit-docs/docs/source/spies.rst

 When you are sabotaged, you'll receive a notification.
 If someone has only investigated you, there's nothing you can do.
 However, if someone has stolen from you, you can accuse someone!
 How do you find which one did it, though?

 - Use your spies to try to find out any foreign spies in your territory.
-Remember that your spies are invisible when stopped, so a few well planted spies can give you a good vision range.
+Remember that your spies are invisible when stopped, so a few well planted spies can give you a good vision range, without the other player being aware of your presence.
 - Be on the lookout for transports.
 Check if spies seem to be running to there, and find where they go next.
 - Ask around!
 Maybe someone else has seen or knows something.